 These days we talk to a wide array of inanimate objects — our phones, our computers, just about anything with the word “smart” in front of it.
 Talking to a machine that talks back is more common than ever, but using our voice reveals things about ourselves in a way we are only just starting to understand.

 If you’ve ever felt misunderstood by one of these voice technologies (commonly known as “voicebots”) you are not alone.
-In fact, it may even bring up some questions: How well do we really want to be understood by machines; and how well do they have to know us in order to understand what we want?
+In fact, it may even bring up some questions: How well do we really want to be understood by machines?
+How well do they have to know us in order to understand what we want?

-The Voicebot Chronicles takes a slightly different approach to interactive storytelling because voicebots are very personal, and what might be true for you, is not the same for everyone.
+The Voicebot Chronicles takes a slightly different approach to interactive storytelling because voicebots are very personal.
 How much are we willing to reveal to our voicebots?
 Would you lie to them?
 How much do we really want a voicebot to know about us?